External Ids for ENSA Gene

 The protein encoded by this gene belongs to a highly conserved cAMP-regulated phosphoprotein (ARPP) family.
 This protein was identified as an endogenous ligand for the sulfonylurea receptor, ABCC8/SUR1.
 ABCC8 is the regulatory subunit of the ATP-sensitive potassium (KATP) channel, which is located on the plasma membrane of pancreatic beta cells and plays a key role in the control of insulin release from pancreatic beta cells.
 This protein is thought to be an endogenous regulator of KATP channels.
 In vitro studies have demonstrated that this protein modulates insulin secretion through the interaction with KATP channel, and this gene has been proposed as a candidate gene for type 2 diabetes.
 At least eight alternatively spliced transcript variants encoding distinct isoforms have been observed. [provided by RefSeq, Jul 2008]

 GeneCards Summary for ENSA Gene

 ENSA (Endosulfine Alpha) is a Protein Coding gene.
 Diseases associated with ENSA include pasteurellosis.
-Among its related pathways are Cell Cycle, Mitotic and DNA Damage.
+Among its related pathways are Mitotic Prophase and Cell Cycle, Mitotic.
 GO annotations related to this gene include receptor binding and protein phosphatase type 2A regulator activity.
 An important paralog of this gene is ARPP19.